import * as gc from "./gc.js";

 /**

-* @return {?number} The total variance in the dataset,
+* @return {number} The total variance in the dataset,

 * typically used with {@linkcode PCAResults#varianceExplained varianceExplained} to compute the proportion of variance explained.